· The Common European Framework of Reference for Languages (CEFR): an instrument for plurilingual education

 Similarly to and following on from the threshold level, these CEFR level description by language are intended to provide extra legitimacy for languages which need to demonstrate that they can be taught and that their teaching can be defined in clear technical terms.
 The descriptions are applicable to all European languages, whatever their socio-linguistic status, in that they facilitate a definition of the competences to be attained in transparent, comparable terms, recalling that language knowledge is accessible to all in that any competence, at any level, is identifiable and certifiable by means of these very reference instruments.
 See Section below on Current developments

-The Language Policy Division has developed a Guide for the production of RLDs aimed at assisting teams in developing an RLD for a national or regional language.
+The Language Policy Unit has developed a Guide for the production of RLDs aimed at assisting teams in developing an RLD for a national or regional language.
 It contains a series of examples that will be supplemented as further RLDs are finalised.
 A questionnaire is provided to enable teams to report on their work during the development of their reference level and to submit it in due course to the Council of Europe.

 A seminar was held in Strasbourg in December 2005 for teams reporting on RDLs that have been finalised, are currently being developed, or are planned.
 Seventeen languages were represented.
 The seminar examined various approaches to designing RLDs as well as components (refer to see the Agenda of the seminar).

 Three levels have been developed by Palacky University (Olomouc) and Charles University (Prague)

 Level A1 : Marie HADKOVA, Palacky University, Olomouc, Marie.Hadkova@seznam.cz